amy-bo/DSP/README.md

 - Software on Pioreactor to automatically send standard pioreactor data and additional experiment data to a data sharing platform
   - The Pioreactor software should if possible be implemented as a [Pioreactor Plugin](https://docs.pioreactor.com/developer-guide/intro-plugins).
   - additional experiment data includes:
-    - metadata that would be required in order to allow someone to repeat any given experiment (sample location, standard protocols and reagents used and any deviations from those standards)
+    - metadata that would be required to allow someone to repeat any given experiment (sample location, standard protocols and reagents used and any deviations from those standards)
     - timestamped actions (e.g. "I removed the vial for 10 seconds") that could subsequently be added as graph annotations
-- The data sharing platform collates data from electroPioreactors (scaleable to 1000’s)
+- The data sharing platform collates data from electroPioreactors (scalable to 1000’s)
 - Ability for anyone to download the dataset for analysis (assuming a manual download is easier than an API)
 - Training: It would be great to document the system both in the software and via training videos to ensure that it can be maintained long term by any volunteers.